 Captain Cooks Cove Walkway car park is just before Tolaga Bay Wharf.
 This track goes through farmland and is closed from 1 August to the end of October (the start of Labour Weekend) for Lambing season.

-The track goes up at first through the bush, going up about 100 steps.
-There are stiles to climb over and this track will get very muddy, especially after rain.
+The track first climbs through the bush, with about 100 steps to negotiate.
+There are stiles to climb over, and this track will get very muddy, especially after rain.

-After about 20 minutes, you’ll arrive at the lookout, which has great views out over the Pacific, down to Cooks Cove and up the coast towards East Cape.
+After about 20 minutes, you’ll arrive at the lookout, with great views out over the Pacific, down to Cooks Cove and up the coast towards East Cape.

 From the top, you head down back through the bush to the right in the photo above.
 About 350 more steps and a steep grade will lead you down to the grassy area, where you have three sites to visit.